Blog: 5 Ways Remote Work is Putting your Company at Risk

 June 24, 2020

-Since COVID-19 forced many teams to start working remotely earlier this year, companies have had to seriously reconsider their attitudes towards remote work.
+Since COVID-19 forced many teams to start working remotely earlier this year, companies have started to seriously reconsider their attitudes to remote work.
 Just recently, 74% of CFOs said that they planned to shift some of their employees to remote work permanently.

 While you’ve probably heard a lot about the benefits of this switch, like increased productivity, less geographical boundaries, time saving, and environmental impact, if done incorrectly remote work can be catastrophic from a cybersecurity perspective.